pawan-yadav/simple_cms/README.md

 ## Additional Pages

-You can add, delete and sort as many pages as needed in the pages CMS section.
+You can add and delete as many pages as needed in the pages CMS section.
+Pages are listed in alphabetical order.

 ## Menu